Dasari-Rajesh/Dasari-Rajesh.github.io/_pages/resume.md

 • Implemented various beautiful designs using the tools provided by Fltk as a part of this project

 <strong>Image Segmentation</strong>
-Instructor : Prof. Amitabha Sanyal | Course Project   {Autumn 2020 | IIT Bombay}
+Instructor : Prof. Amitabha Sanyal | Course Project  | Autumn 2020  IIT Bombay

 • Used Kmeans++ algorithm and python Scipy Library to smoothen high contrast images.